nbicocchi/learn-microservices/modules/resiliency/slides/3 - Distributed caching.md

 - Write Flow:
   → Application writes directly to the database.
 Cache is not updated automatically.

-> Easier for developers because the cache handles loading logic.
-Requires the cache system to know how to fetch from DB.
-Cache, if not invalidated, becomes a "shadow database" that might never update.

-> When you want to simplify read logic and avoid code duplication for cache handling.

 ### Write-Through Pattern

+> Ensures cache and database are always consistent.
+But writes can be slower due to double-write.

+> When reads and writes happen together often, and consistency is critical.

 ```mermaid
 sequenceDiagram